Blosberg/GANGCO/README.md

-Here is a repository of the necessary files to run the simulation of interacting 1-D particles, as implemented in my publications.
+This repository contains a copy of all the necessary files to run the simulation of interacting 1-D particles, as implemented in my publications.
 The initialism is intended to refer to the [G]illepsie [A]lgorithm implementation, in the [G]rand [C]anonical ensemble (with several files thereafter including an "N" label denoting nucleosomes).
 For the deterministic mean-field equations using ODE time evolution, please see the accompanying repository: https://github.com/Blosberg/meanfield_void_numerics

 A vido illustration of one such simulation is provided in the gif below; here we see red, triangular particles representing nucleosomes, and green squares, representing (smaller) transcription factors adsorbing on simulated promoter region with a (simplified) realistic energetic binding landscape.